LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 ## GitHub issues
 The Hedera projects use GitHub issues today.
 Together, the projects contain more than 1,000 open issues that contain information that should be preserved since they contain great contributions from the community.
-Based on that, we propose to migrate the issues to the newly created repositories.
+By transferring the repositories to the new GitHub organization all issues will be transferred, too.

 ## GitHub Actions
 Next to the issues, each of the repositories uses GitHub Actions for continuous integration.